Sales dashboard templates, examples & KPIs for high-performing teams

 According to the 2018 Global Data Management Report, 89% of C-level executives believe that inaccurate and misleading data is undermining their ability to keep customers happy.

 A sales dashboard filters out the noise, and presents your team with insights into your sales KPIs (key performance indicators) so you can see how you’re progressing towards your sales goals, identify issues before they get serious, and adjust your sales plan based on real data.
+It's an important part of every team's sales stack.

 So how do you go about building the right sales dashboard for your team?